Shared Blocks

 - When executing

-, the shared scripts and requests will be executedonce
+run all requests, the shared scripts and requests will be executedoncebefore all requests.

 - When executing

-, the shared scripts and requests will be executed beforeeach
+run all requests, the shared scripts and requests will be executed beforeeachrequest.

 Variable Scope